itsmemauliii/Brainwave_Matrix_Intern/README.md

    ```

 2. Open the Jupyter Notebook to explore EDA
-3. View the Power BI dashboard image for business insights
+3. View the Tableau dashboard image for business insights

 ---